773 834 4879

-Rochelle Terman is the Provost's Postdoctoral Fellow in the Department of Political Science at the University of Chicago, where she will begin as Assistant Professor in Fall 2020.
+Rochelle Terman is an assistant professor in the Department of Political Science at the University of Chicago.
 She studies international norms, gender, and advocacy, with a focus on the Muslim world.
 Her current book project, Backlash: Defiance, Human Rights, and the Politics of Shame, investigates counter-productive consequences of global “naming and shaming” campaigns.
 The manuscript is based on her dissertation, which won the 2017 Merze Tate Award for the best dissertation in international relations, law, and politics from the American Political Science Association.
 Terman is also interested is computational social science, and teaches courses on machine learning, text analysis, and programming.

 Terman earned her B.A. from the University of Chicago, and Ph.D. in Political Science with a designated emphasis in Gender & Women’s Studies from the University of California, Berkeley.
 She joins the University of Chicago from Stanford University, where she was a post-doc at the Center for International Security and Cooperation.Website